 Launched in 2021, 7th Seed aims to cultivate a rooted faith in the next generations of Christians.
-Located on an active farm and homestead in the heart of the Green Mountains of Vermont, it hosts a Gap Program ages 18- 25; Retreat & Gatherings, with the option of our Spiritual Formation or Diversity & Biblical Justice Workshops; and summer camps for ages 5-10.
+Located on an active farm and homestead in the heart of the Green Mountains of Vermont, it hosts a Fellows Program, Retreat & Gatherings, and summer camps.

 To follow Jesus' example of working for justice & peace, demonstrating love & mercy, and living simply.

 We aspire to the Biblical idea of peacemaking: making right relationships with God, people (both on an individual and systemic level), and the rest of creation.